Interstate 70 in Maryland: Reconstruction through Frederick

 The third project was the replacement of I-70's interchange with MD 355, a four-ramp partial cloverleaf interchange constructed in 1956.
 In 2001, westbound I-70's ramps with MD 355 were closed and replaced with temporary ramps to and from Stadium Drive, which connected the freeway with the state highway.
 In 2005, as part of a related project, the MD 85/MD 355 intersection was reconstructed and MD 85 was extended to a temporary terminus east of MD 355 at a pair of ramps with eastbound I-70.
 Eastbound I-70's existing ramps at MD 355 were closed.
 As part of the project, East Street was extended south from downtown Frederick to I-70's SPUI with MD 85, which was completed in 2009.
 Once the new interchange opened, the temporary ramps between westbound I-70 and Stadium Drive were removed.

-The fourth project to upgrade I-70 through Frederick, which will upgrade the interchanges at South Street and MD 144 built in 1956, began in autumn 2010.
+The fourth project to upgrade I-70 through Frederick, which will upgrade the interchanges at South Street and MD 144 built in 1956, began in late 2010.
 Eastbound I-70's ramps with Reichs Ford Road, which leads to South Street, will be reconstructed.
 The westbound ramps serving South Street will be removed.
 The missing movements on the eastern end of Frederick will be provided by reconstruction of westbound I-70's ramps with MD 144.
 A ramp from MD 144 to westbound I-70 will be added; both that ramp and the exit ramp from westbound I-70 will meet MD 144 at a roundabout.
 Once the interchanges are reconstructed, I-70 will be expanded to six lanes from east of MD 144 to I-270.
 The fifth and final project to upgrade I-70 through Frederick will expand I-70 to six lanes between Mount Philip Road and I-270.